Concept Mastery Routine (SP)

 During our instruction, Mr. Hall and I constantly referred back to our prior experiences when we initially utilized the concept diagram for written expression / mechanics.
 Since both of us had prior experiences with this instructional strategy, we were able to anticipate questions or concerns that Mrs. Ferrell might have.
 Another success is that Mr. Hall and I both see the validity of this tool, and we were excited to see Mrs. Ferrell working with her students in the classroom to benefit their reading comprehension abilities.
 One challenge was finding a common planning time for all of us to meet initially in addition to follow-up classroom observation.
 Overall, Mr. Hall and I enjoyed working with another colleague in such a collaborative manner.
 Often times as educators, we worked in our individual classrooms, but this was an opportunity to strengthen our professional learning communities.

-amyhodges Almost 7 years ago
+amyhodges Over 7 years ago

 Description of Instruction